rippleFCL/bws-cache/README.md

 > If `BWS_REGION` is set to `CUSTOM`, the `BWS_API_URL` and `BWS_IDENTITY_URL` environment variables must be set.

 > [!NOTE]
-> Enabling telemetry will only send unhandled exception or application crashes to us to make fixing and diagnosing issues easier and faster.
-No sensitive data is included.
+> Enabling telemetry will only send unhandled exceptions or application crashes to us.
+This makes fixing and diagnosing issues easier and faster.
+> **No sensitive data is included.**

 # How It Works